antoniomari/ADA-CAPI-DataStory/index.md

 **But before we dive in, what data are we working with?**

+Wikispeedia is a game in which the player navigates in a reduced version of Wikipedia (containing "just" 4000 articles) only by clicking on hyperlinks to reach a target article from another, starting, article.
+Does it seem an easy game?
+How many times would you expect to lose?

+Our dataset comprises around 75000 paths, and 1/3 of them are unfinished.
+But do not be tricked!

+{% include data_availability.html %}

+Having a closer look to them, unfinished paths are reported only since 2011 and, by excluding the previous games, the actual dropout rate becomes close to 52%.
+Surprisingly, dropout is not a rare phenomenon and motivates us seeking the reasons why players tend to give up.

-We have access to many finished and unfinished paths across time.
-These paths show us how people attempted to get from a starting article to a target article through the forest of knowledge, successfully or not.
+Each path show us how people attempted to get from a starting article to a target article through the forest of knowledge, successfully or not.
 As a complement to these paths, we have access to when they were played, how long the game lasted, the steps taken by the player, as well as the links between Wikipedia articles, the shortest path lengths between two articles, and the categories of the articles.
+In particular, a time limit of 3600 seconds is set for each game.
+This means that a player can quit the game in two different ways: either restarting the game or reaching the timeout (he/she has allegedly closed the webpage and might quit not only this game but all the gaming session).

-Using this data, we explore which explanatory suspects could be the most important culprits leading to the player’s unsuccessful game in the analysis below.
+Using this data, we explore which explanatory suspects could be the most important culprits leading to the player’s unsuccessful games in the analysis below.

 ## Is math too hard?

 We all know math is tough.
 We’d have a much nicer time reading a book, or poring over maps, instead of crying over our math homework.
 Could it be that we actually didn’t pay enough attention to math, so we cannot complete Wikispeedia games when they involve math?
 More broadly, could it be that some categories are on average more difficult to navigate for some people, leading them to be lost in the forest of knowledge?

 This is a possibility.
 To explore it, we first want to understand the categories featured in the games that Wikispeedia typically proposes to its players and how they relate to each other at a category level.
 Below, you can mess around with the graph which exactly represents these connections, where the edge widths represent the strength between categories.
 Go ahead, play with it, and let's see what kind of conclusions you can come up with!